Corporate Governance

 Promotion of Board Diversity

-To ensure the diversity of the Board of Directors, which will allow the Board of Directors to have diverse and broad perspectives covering all dimensions that are important to the Bank’s business operations and that lead to effective corporate governance and good performance, the Bank has established a Board Diversity Policy as a guideline for the selection and nomination of the Bank’s directors.
-The Nomination and Remuneration Committee is required to consider the qualifications of the Bank’s directors based on a diverse mix of skills, knowledge, expertise, experience, education, gender, age, and culture.
-There will also be a regular review of the suitability of the structure, size and variety of the Board of Directors so that necessary measures may be determined.
+The Bank values a diverse Board of Directors as we believe that diversity provides a broader, more comprehensive perspective on all aspects crucial to the Bank’s business.
+This, in turn, leads to effective corporate governance and good performance in the long-run.
+The Bank has established a diversity policy for the Board of Directors to serve as a guideline for the selection and nomination of the Bank’s directors.
+The Nomination and Remuneration Committee is required to consider the qualifications of the Bank’s directors with regard to various aspects of diversity, such as skills, expertise, experience, education, gender, age and culture.
+Additionally, the committee periodically reviews the appropriateness of the Board’s structure, size and diversity and reports its findings to the Board of Directors for consideration in determining the appropriate course of action.

 TOOLS & ASSISTANCE